sudharssun/ifsun/README.md

 Day after: 21:02
 ```

 You can provide a city or country name or an address!
+Note: If the address contains spaces, pass it in double quotes.

 <code>./fetch Dubai</code>